The Complexity of Gradient Descent: CLS = PPAD $\cap$ PLS: Overview

 \section{Overview}

 In this section we give a condensed and informal overview of the concepts, ideas, and techniques of this paper.
 We begin by providing informal definitions of the problems of interest and the complexity classes.
-We then present an overview of our results, along with the high-level ideas of our main reduction, and interesting open problems.
+We then present an overview of our results, along with the high-level ideas of our main reduction.